khandesaiprakash/Reactiongame1.java/README.md

 # Reactiongame1.java
  In Reaction game, when user hit the enter key!
-It is calculate the time, and end the game.
+It was calculate the time, and end the game.